Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 ## Q. What is HTML Character Entities?

 HTML character entities are special codes used to represent characters that have a specific meaning or reserved purpose in HTML, preventing them from being treated as regular HTML code.
 These entities begin with an ampersand (&) and end with a semicolon (;).

+## Q. Differentiate between inline, inline-block and block elements?

+ * `Inline elements`
+  - Do not start on a new line.
+  - Occupy only as much width as necessary .
+  - Do not respect vertical styling such as padding, margin, width, and height.

+* `Inline-block elements`
+  - Can start on a new line if there's enough space.
+  - Behave like inline elements but allow setting width, height, margins, and paddings.

+* `Block elements`
+- Start on a new line.
+- Occupy the full width available.
+- Allow setting width, height, margins, and paddings.
+- Respect vertical styling such as padding, margin, width, and height.

+  <p align="right"><a href="#readme-top">[↑] back to top</a></p>

 ## Q. ***What is the difference between a `<span>` and a `<div>`?***